You are here: Home Southern Rock Interviews State Line Mob Interview

 Both vocally & musically, you are hearing the influences of rock, country, & blues.
 That’s because we have lived our whole life here in the historic Muscle Shoals, Alabama area, where these 3 genres naturally collide.
 We both came from families who were musicians & were influenced by them growing up just as much as what we were hearing on main stream radio.
 Our sound is a unique blend of our individual taste of music that’s rooted deep in our veins.

-Ruckus is definitely one of the finest albums that came out last year, can tell us about the recording process and your favorite songs on it?
+Ruckus is definitely one of the finest albums that came out last year, can tell us about the recording process and your favourite songs on it?

 Thank you!
 Unlike what many artists will say, we enjoy working in the studio.
 Writing & recording is the creative part so I will always enjoy making music.
 The song selections were tough picks but I feel I made a great choice.
 My favorite song from Ruckus is hooked & has always been hooked since the day I wrote it 8 years ago.